 The preceding analysis gives the percent of vehicle overlap but does not directly give emissions overlap.
 In order to assess the overall emissions benefit of fixing all high emitting vehicles of one or more pollutant, one must convert the Table 7 values to percent of emissions.
-Table 8 shows that identification of the 5.4% of vehicles that are high emitting for CO only would identify an overall 39.4% of total measured on-road CO.
-More efficiently, identification of the 4.2% high CO and HC vehicles accounts for 30.6% of the total CO, 33.0% of the total HC.
+Table 8 shows that identification of the 4.7% of vehicles that are high emitting for CO only would identify an overall 34.9% of total measured on-road CO.
+More efficiently, identification of the 4.3% high CO and HC vehicles accounts for 32.0% of the total CO, 39.2% of the total HC.

-In the manner described in the Phoenix, Year 2 report11, instrument noise was measured by looking at the slope of the negative portion of the log plots.
+In the manner described in the Phoenix, Year 2 report, instrument noise was measured by looking at the slope of the negative portion of the log plots.
 Such plots were constructed for the three pollutants.
 Linear regression gave best fit lines whose slopes correspond to the inverse of the Laplace factor, which describes the noise present in the measurements.
 This factor must be viewed in relation to the average measurement for the particular pollutant to obtain a description of noise.
-The Laplace factors were found to be 520 ppm CO, 140 ppm HC and 50 ppm NO. These values indicate minimal relative noise in measurements of CO and NO but a significant amount of noise in the HC measurements.
-This HC noise puts these HC measurements in the lower of the two HC noise groups reported earlier.11 This noise in the HC channel accounts for the abundance of negative HC readings seen in the various analyses above.
+The Laplace factors were found to be 0.034, 0.011 and 0.005 for CO, HC and NO, respectively.
+These values indicate standard deviations of 0.048%, 160 ppm and 70 ppm for individual measurements of CO, HC and NO, respectively.
+In terms of uncertainty in average values reported here, the numbers are reduced by a factor of the square root of the number of measurements included in each average.
+For example, with averages of 100 measurements, which is the low limit for number of measurements per bin, the uncertainty reduces by a factor of 10.
+Thus, the uncertainties in the averages reduce to 0.005%, 16 ppm and 7 ppm for CO, HC and NO, respectively.
+This HC noise puts these HC measurements in the lower of the two HC noise groups reported earlier.